 Significant continuing involvement includes transactions where we were the sponsor or transferor and have other significant forms of involvement.
 Sponsorship includes transactions with unconsolidated VIEs where we solely or materially participated in the initial design or structuring of the entity or marketing of the transaction to investors.
 When we transfer assets to a VIE and account for the transfer as a sale, we are considered the transferor.
 We consider investments in securities held outside of trading, loans, guarantees, liquidity agreements, written options and servicing of collateral to be other forms of involvement that may be significant.
-We have excluded certain transactions with unconsolidated VIEs from the balances presented in the following table where we have determined that our continuing involvement is not significant due to the temporary nature and size of our variable interests, because we were not the transferor or because we were not involved in the design or operations of the unconsolidated VIEs.
-9
+We have excluded certain transactions with unconsolidated VIEs from the balances presented in the following table where we have determined that our continuing involvement is not significant because we were not the transferor or because we were not involved in the design or operations of the unconsolidated VIEs.